About

 • Available tree planting space

 To qualify for the program, property owners must commit to receiving and maintaining 1 to 10 trees on their property.
-The property owner must care for the trees provided by the County including, but not limited to, watering, shelter maintenance and removal, protecting trees from deer and other pests, as well as invasive species remediation.
+The property owner must care for the trees provided by the County including, but not limited to, watering, shelter maintenance and removal, protecting trees from deer and other pests, and invasive species remediation.

 • Red Maple, Acer rubrum